AngleProtocol/angle-docs/resources/security/README.md

 ## Chainsecurity

-Audit report of the smart contracts of the protocol performed by Chainsecurity between July and October 2021
+Audit report of the smart contracts of the protocol performed by Chainsecurity between July and October 2021.
+The official link from Chainsecurity can be found [here](https://chainsecurity.com/security-audit/angle-protocol/).

 {% file src="../../.gitbook/assets/chainsecurity.pdf" %}
 Chainsecurity Audit Report